turtle96/taskell/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. Taskell shows a list of tasks
-3. User requests to edit the task in the list
+3. User requests to edit either the description, date, time or priority of a task
-4. Taskell edits the user's task, including its' deadline <br>
+4. Taskell edits the respective field
+5. Taskell displays the both the old and updated version of the task <br>
 Use case ends

 **Extensions**